lenmetson/speech-time/final-product/story_plan.md

 ### Cross-party analysis?

 ## The changing picture
-* Recap:
+Recap:
 * So far, we have looked at overall statistics across all parliamentary sessions
 * When we break down the data by either parliamentary session or year, we get a more fine-grained analysis where we can appreciate how the picture has changed over time

-### Women's representation in speech time over time (Stacked bar chart + line graph)
+### Women's representation through parliamentary contributions over time

+[stacked bar chart]
+* Over the years, we've seen a general increase in amount of syllables spoken
+* Although there has been a drive by men, with a 15% increase from 2000 to 2020 in syllables they've spoken, this has for the most part been driven by an increase in women's speech, where we've instead seen an 82% increase in the same timeframe

+[2000 pie chart vs 2020 pie chart]
+* But what does this look like in terms of changes in proportion of time spoken in parliament?
+* In glancing at the previous chart, as well as by comparing these two pie charts, it's evident that women's proportion in parliamentary speech time has been increasing over the years
+* Although promising, it doesn't tell us the full story yet: this is only exploring the proportions of speech time of each gender.
+To control for the differences in number of MSPs speaking per gender, we get a more accurate picture of the ratio between speech time and number of MSPs for each gender

+[ratio of % of speech time to % of MSPs by parliamentary session line graph]
+* This line graph represents this changing ratio across each parliamentary session
+* As we can see, between teh first and third parliament we've seen a steady increase in speech time per female MSP, with this shooting up in the fourth parliament above 1, before steadying down back to below 1 in the fifth parliament
+* This line tells us a promising x

+### Translating parliamentary contributon representation to parliamentary seat representation
+Where we're at:
+* So far, we've observed an increase in re

+### Sentiment analysis over time ?

+## Moving forward
+Recommendations:
 *

-### Parliamentary seats
-* Sentiment analysis over time ?

-### Nicola Sturgeon
-* Line graph

-## Moving forward
-* Recommendations